digitaltvguy/fswatch-Filesystem-Events-Watchfolder-Shell-Script/README.md

 "Renamed" event accepts file moves into the watch folder

 "Updated" accepts a “file-closed” event after a file copy into the watch folder occurs

+"MovedTo" event is operating system specific to Linux and identifies file moves into the watchfolder

 If a file is removed from the watch folder, the script checks for this false event by examining the folder for the same file.
 If it doesn’t exist,